 Exercise, it is more than just for weight loss!

-Walk it off!
+2. Walk it off

 If your budget cannot accommodate a gym membership or you just do not have the time to traverse to a gym, consider walking as part of your fitness journey.
 Walking can be a great way to start or maintain your fitness journey.
 You can walk in your community, in the park or even at home.
 Yes, you can now do walking exercises from your very home as there are now videos of that nature.
 So, you have no excuse!

 While it might seem simple and less hyped, research has shown that regular walking can help maintain a healthy body weight and contribute to a strong musculoskeletal system (Fortes et al. 2013).
-Research also contends that it can help to reduce blood pressure, and the risk of developing type 2 diabetes, and helps with chronic pain, especially for those who suffer from low back pain (Fortes et al. 2013).
+Research also contends that it can help to reduce blood pressure and the risk of developing type 2 diabetes, and helps with chronic pain, especially for those who suffer from low back pain (Fortes et al. 2013).
 You can even turn this into a social activity by walking with a friend, which can be a motivating factor.

-Running is good!
+3. Running is good

 As with walking, you can do it from your home or at the park, as long as it is safe to do so.
 However, with the advancement of technology and social media, you can do this physical activity with the click of a mouse – YouTube videos.
 Additionally, running can be a way to up the ante a bit when it comes to walking.
-As such, you can treat it as a high-intensity workout, by performing a bit of walking along with periodic fast-paced running.
-Research has also shown that running can help lower blood pressure, improve blood sugar levels, and reduce triglycerides and cholesterol.
-It can also help you to lose and maintain weight, thus improving your overall health (Bhuva et al., 2020).

-Try a wellness challenge!
+4. Try a wellness challenge

-Challenges are oftentimes a great route to use to get your fitness game up a notch or just to start, especially, if you have been sedentary for a while.
+Challenges are oftentimes a great route to use to get your fitness game up a notch or just to start, especially if you have been sedentary for a while.
 As such, they can motivate you to get moving as you challenge yourself daily.
-For example, a challenge for January, the start of the new year, could be ‘cardio and abs’ in that, you want to lose some weight and strengthen your abs.
-Therefore, you may incorporate some cardio routine in the month, e.g., walking, running and some abs moves.
+For example, a challenge for January, the start of the new year, could be ‘cardio and abs’ in that you want to lose some weight and strengthen your abs.
+Therefore, you may incorporate some cardio routine in the month, e.g., walking, running, and some abs moves.

 If you need further help or guidance, there are a plethora of videos on YouTube of professionals conducting exercises of this nature.
-Further, your weekly routine could be something like this – three (3) days of cardio and two (2) days for abs etc. You can further ‘up the ante’ by targeting other parts of the body by incorporating leg days and weight training.
-Remember, you do not have to do all of these in one week, start slow, and then incorporate other exercise routines as the month progresses.
+Further, your weekly routine could be something like this – three (3) days of cardio and two (2) days for abs, etc.

 You can also choose a specific type of exercise as a challenge.
 This could be based on your fitness goals.
 For example, a week or month of Abs challenge, Plank Challenge or even squats, a particular routine or combination that can help to impact the entire body.
-Remember, to always incorporate some form of warm-up activities (cardio and stretch), even if you are just going to perform a challenge.
-Five (5) to ten (10) minutes is sufficient as you do not want to cause any injury to your body.
+Remember to always incorporate some form of warm-up activities (cardio and stretch), even if you are just going to perform a challenge.
+Five (5) to ten (10) minutes is sufficient, as you do not want to cause any injury to your body.

 30 Days Abs Challenge